 To create a hip roof using manual roof planes

-- We do not need to start a new plan, we can use our existing one, but first we will need to delete the existing roof planes in our plan by selecting Build> Roof> Delete Roof Planes .
+- We will use the existing plan from the section above, but first we will need to delete the existing roof planes in our plan by selecting Build> Roof> Delete Roof Planes .

 - Draw manual roof planes over each exterior wall of the plan.

 - Click on the side of one of the roof planes to select it.
-Verify that you have the correct edge selected click the Join Roof Planes tool and then click the adjacent roof plane to join them at an angle.
+Verify that you have the correct edge selected, click the Join Roof Planes edit tool, and then click the adjacent roof plane to join them at an angle.

 - Repeat for the remaining roof planes.

-- Now connect the ridge of the upper and lower roof planes, again using the Join Roof Planes tool.
+- Now, connect the ridge of the upper and lower roof planes using the Join Roof Planes edit tool.

 - To connect the smaller side roof planes simply drag its edit handle until it snaps to the intersection.